Division of Student Affairs > Student Life > Transitioning to DePaul > Freshmen Orientation

 Orientation sessions are based on your college of enrollment.
 Please note that a limited number of students can attend each Premiere DePaul session and space is available on a first-come, first-served basis.
-Orientation registration will be available on April 1st, 2020.
+Orientation registration will be available on to be announced.

 Note: Please do not make any travel arrangements until after you register and receive a confirmation email, as dates and availability are subject to change.